Connor Bedard Game Preview: Blackhawks vs. Stars

 Bedard Stats vs. the Stars

-- On defense, the Stars are allowing 101 total goals (3.1 per game) which ranks 11th in the NHL.
+- On defense, the Stars are conceding 105 total goals (3.1 per game) which ranks 12th in the league.

 Watch the NHL on Max with the B/R Sports Add-On